 Notice that this process is entirely repeatable and reusable.
 A repository of requirements for product variants can be maintained.
-There is no need to maintain the customized versions of the middleware since it can be synthesized through this process.
+There is no need to maintain the customized version of the middleware since it can be synthesized.
 In the rest of the section we focus on some of the important building blocks of FORMS.